Ovyerus/gfh/README.md

 ## Installation

+### Releases are currently pending fixed CI builds, in the meantime you can install via Cargo just fine.

 Static binary builds of gfh are available on our [releases page](https://github.com/Ovyerus/gfh/releases) for Windows (x86), Mac (ARM & x86), and Linux (various architectures).